Extraltodeus/noise_latent_perlinpinpin/README.md

 A workflow using his node is within the house picture at the end of the readme.

 # known limitation:
-- Only multiples of 64 can be used for the resolutions or it will throw an error.
+- Only multiples of 64 (I'm not even sure lol) can be used for the resolutions or it will throw an error.
 For sure what works will work with a doubled scale.
 - If a kitten sneezes on the wrong setting from a distance it might just break everything.

 # Use